BeRoot00/Traffic-Analysis/README.md

 # Traffic Analysis Scripts
-This repository contains a collection of scripts that I have created for various Forensic projects .
+This repository contains a collection of scripts that I have created for various traffic analysis projects .
 Each script is designed to perform a specific task and can be used independently or integrated into other projects.

 ## snort_monitor.py